-View our latest Annual Report 2019/20 Citizens Advice South Somerset Web Publish Annual Report
+View our latest Annual Reports; 2021/22 Citizens Advice South Somerset Annual Report 2022

 Delivering excellence in prevention and advice services – helping clients prepare for, and manage through, key life events and change – improving clients’ independence, prosperity and well being.

 We will provide high quality, seamless and responsive services that meet our clients’ needs enabling them to act early to avoid problems escalating and providing advice to achieve resolution of their problems.

 A summary of our 2021 – 2024 Business Plan is available here: CASS Business Plan Summary 2021 2024

 We are a volunteer involving organisation governed by a Board of Trustees.
 There is a mixed team of paid staff and volunteers with over 30 people volunteering weekly.

 We provide regular training programmes that enable people from the local community to develop their knowledge and skills and join our team delivering information and advice to their local community.